ggandor/leap.nvim/README.md

 ### Cross-window motions

 `gs` searches in all the other windows on the tab page.

-### Bidirectional search

-By mapping to the special key `<Plug>(leap-omni)`, you can search in the whole window, instead of just a given direction.
 In this case, the matches are sorted by their screen distance from the cursor, advancing in concentric circles.
-This is a very different mental model, but has its own merits too.
-The cross-window motion (`gs`) behaves this way by default.

 ### Repeating motions